Access OpenSearch and OpenSearch Dashboards externally through proxy (nginx)

-However, the OpenSearch Dashboards URL is provided as a private endpoint inside the VPC, so it cannot be accessed directly from an external network.
-To access the UI externally, you must configure an intermediate server that acts as a proxy.
+However, the OpenSearch and OpenSearch Dashboards URLs are provided as private endpoints inside the VPC, so they cannot be accessed directly from an external network.
+To access them externally, you must configure an intermediate server that acts as a proxy.

-This page explains how to access OpenSearch Dashboards externally using nginx.
+This page explains how to access OpenSearch and OpenSearch Dashboards externally using nginx.

 Overview

-To access the OpenSearch UI from outside, the following configuration is required.
+To access OpenSearch and OpenSearch Dashboards from outside, the following configuration is required.

 - Create a VM instance that can be accessed from the public network